Last updated 15Aug23

 • grading – CBC grading; BBC grading.

-Completed Walks are grouped by year (which can be toggled open and closed, except for the current year) and show:
+Completed Walks are grouped by year (some of which can be toggled open and closed, older ones accessed via a link to a separate page) and show:

 • walk # – with a link to an externally stored track overview map segment

 • walk – area; trip name with a link to the trip report (walks from 2014 onwards are presented as WordPress Posts; walks prior to 2014 are linked to the old blog)

 • distance – actual distance walked, taken from walk-recorded GPSr track which has been subsequently cleaned up